-Despite the less than ideal sound at lower volumes, the JBL Series One 104 is an excellent monitor.
-A pleasing balance between frequencies that will impress beginners and veterans.
+Despite the less-than-ideal sound at lower volumes, the JBL Series One 104 is an excellent monitor.
+A pleasing balance between frequencies will impress beginners and veterans.

 JBL has struck an excellent balance with the 104’s.
 The build quality is excellent.
 Components are reliable, and they sit comfortably on the desk.
 Great to see JBL providing a durable set of speakers for the entry-level market.

 The JBL One Series 104 is a durable and well-built pair of speakers.